olooney/oranlooney.com/content/post/genji-ko.md

     \\binom{n}{k} = \\frac{n!}{k! (n-k)!}
 \\]

-There are many ways of deriving the equation in terms of factorials, but here's one I like: imagine we put all $n$ elements in order; there are $n!$ ways of doing that.
+There are many ways of deriving this equation, but here's one I like: imagine we put all $n$ elements in order; there are $n!$ ways of doing that.
 Then we always take the $k$ leftmost elements for our choice.
 However, because order doesn't matter, we divided by all the different ways of ordering